 Stephanie Leathers has been exploring the changing Durham landscape through performance for the past seven years.
 For the 2018-2019 season, Heather Tatreau and Killian Manning are curating the expansion of SITES to the Chapel Hill/Carrboro area.
-Join us during the 2nd Friday Artwalks at various locations around town as we explore Chapel Hill.
-Here is information about the next performance:
+Join us during the 2nd Friday ArtWalks at various locations around town as we explore Chapel Hill:

 SITES in Chapel Hill/Carrboro presents: A Walking Tour of UNC Monuments

-Where: The Old Well on UNC-Chapel Hill campus and ends at the base of Silent Sam
+Where: Begins at The Old Well on UNC-Chapel Hill campus and ends at the base of Silent Sam

-What: SITES is a performance-based site-specific collective.
-This performance takes the shape of a silent guided walking tour created by Heather Tatreau in collaborations with local dancers.
-Participants will have an opportunity to look closely at several monuments on the UNC campus using flashlights at night.
-Our aim is to cut through the narrative of a divisive current issue in our community by allowing audience members to draw their own conclusion about the presence of these structures in our everyday spaces will be called into question.
+What: This performance takes the shape of a silent guided walking tour created by Heather Tatreau in collaborations with local dancers.
+Participants will have an opportunity to look closely at several controversial monuments on the UNC campus using flashlights at night.
+Dancers will use performance to highlight how lessons of the past can provide a look into our future as a community.
+The presence of these structures in our everyday spaces will be called into question.